imperfectperson-max/ubuntu-wears/README.md

 ## 👥 Academic Note

-This project was developed as the final group project for the module **IFM2B10** in 2025.
+This project was developed as the final project for the module **IFM2B10** in 2025.